cjrh/deadpool/README.rst

   the pool.
 This also means that ``Deadpool`` doesn't suffer from long-lived subprocesses being affected by memory leaks, usually created by native extensions.
+- ``Deadpool`` defaults to the `forkserver <https://docs.python.org/3.11/library/multiprocessing.html#contexts-and-start-methods>`_ multiprocessing context, unlike the stdlib pool which defaults to ``fork`` on Linux.
+It's just a setting though, you can change it in the same way as with the stdlib pool.
 - ``Deadpool`` does not keep a pool of processes around indefinitely.
   There will only be as many concurrent processes running as there is work to be done, up to the limit set by the ``max_workers``